 For an explanation of why this is necessary, keep reading.

 The Android system does not provide any official method for USB communication between an app and a Windows computer, so we had to get a bit creative to pull it off.
 Many apps do this by asking the user to enable developer mode and USB debugging, but this is an extra step than can be inconvenient for the user.
 SuperDisplay provides this method of connecting as a back-up, but it also supports a zero-setup connection method via the Android open accessory protocol (AOAP).

-The benefits of the AOAP are that the setup process is significantly simplified, and SuperDisplay gets exclusive access to the USB interface.
-The drawback to is however that the USB interface can not be used for other purposes (e.g. file transfer) simultaneously with SuperDisplay.
+The benefits of AOAP are that the setup process is significantly simplified, and SuperDisplay gets exclusive access to the USB interface.
+The drawback is, however, that the USB interface cannot be used for other purposes (e.g. file transfer) simultaneously with SuperDisplay.
 If you need to transfer files, you can always switch your device to file transfer mode as explained in the first paragraph.

 Android emulators usually provide their own ADB executable, which may be incompatible with the one shipped with SuperDisplay.
 Deleting the adb.exe file from the installation directory of your emulator will usually fix the issue.
 If it doesn't, you can always connect to your device via Wi-Fi.